 When I finally made it home, early in the morning of December 22nd, I saw front page news that made me realise that what I had experienced the day before had sadly not been a very bad dream, but the awful truth.

 After two weeks of being on the ground, I wanted to fly again; afraid that if I didn’t do it, I would never get over it.
-Now, almost 22 years later, I still love my job”.
+Now, many years later, I still love my job”.

 The final report blamed wind shear and pilot error for the crash that morning.